blindley/cs3443-group3-imprint/README.md

 ## Description
-ImprinT is a flashcard application that uses a spaced repetition algorithm for reviewing cards, in order to spend more time on the easy cards, and more time on the difficult ones.
+ImprinT is a flashcard application that uses a spaced repetition algorithm for reviewing cards, in order to spend less time on the easy cards, and more time on the difficult ones.

 ## Known Bugs
 none